mishal23/mishal23.github.io/src/posts/about/index.md

 I have attend some hackathons ([Smart India Hackathon 2018](https://sih.gov.in/), [code.fun.do](https://www.codefundo.io/), [InOut 6.0](https://hackinout.co/)) and have lead organized a [National Level Hackathon - HackVerse](https://hackverse.nitk.ac.in/).
 I love helping the community, reading engineering articles or blogs of various companies/people and try to learn about the Web.

 I'm a hard-working, enthusiastic, passionate developer.
+I also plan to read some books on [my reading list](/reading-list).
 At college, I was part of various community groups.
 More about my college life [here](/college-life/)

 When I'm not coding or exploring tech, I'm mostly sleeping or spending time with my parents.
 Other than that, I love playing basketball, eating different dishes and visiting different places.